 Pizzerias and cooking classes about pizza abound in Naples, Sorrento, and the Amalfi Coast — but what makes the thin-crust pizza in Italy so different?
 Or maybe “different” isn’t the right word.
 After all, Italians made the pizza famous, and as such, their recipes are the foundation for the pizzas that followed.

 It began in the kitchen of Raffaele Esposito, a baker who owned a tavern called Pizzeria di Petro e Basta Cosi.
 As the story goes, King Umberto and Queen Margherita commissioned three kinds of pizzas.
-One of those was made with patriotic colored ingredients – red tomato sauce, white mozzarella and green basil, the colors of the Italian flag – and it ended up being the Queen’s favorite, hence it's name even today: Pizza Margherita.
+One of those was made with patriotic colored ingredients – red tomato sauce, white mozzarella and green basil, the colors of the Italian flag – and it ended up being the Queen’s favorite, hence its name even today: Pizza Margherita.

 Every family has their own special touches when making their thin-crust pizza.
-Chef Carmen of our cooking vacation "Mediterranean Cooking Experience" delights in showing how she creates true Neapolitan-style pizza.
-On day six of the itinerary, you'll get your hands dirty as you make the pizza dough in the morning and enjoy the fruits of your labor that night for dinner.
+The chef of our cooking vacation Mediterranean Cooking Experience delights in showing how our culinary travelers how to create true Neapolitan-style pizza.
+You can get your hands dirty as you make the pizza dough in the morning and enjoy the fruits of your labor that night for dinner.